h3rb/PORM/README.md

 The ORM will implement data structures and relationships only.
 In your PHP models, you can react to data relationships, or used prepackaged features, or package your own features in reaction to the data structure.
 The ORM will never give you data you cannot access, as long as the relationships are established correctly in your implementation.

+### How it works

+Pown can be used to quickly build complex data object models.

+The approach:
+1. Pown works on four major data concepts: a JSON object, a Table definition, a Role, and Enumerations (or Flags)
+2. Pown defines ownership limits and cross-table relationships

+Pown generates skeleton files in PHP for models and enumerations, SQL queries and a few other script types.
+It will not attempt to update model code, but it may generate skeletons for models and enumerations that don't already exist.
+For scripts that have previously been generated, it will try to detect using checksum data stored at the top of the script if the file has changed since last run.
+If it has not changed, it will regenerate the skeleton codes.
+Removing the checksum data or changing the file in any way will make it skip skeletal generation.

+Pown's ORM can be used to seed a database.
+Advancement (not migration) is handled through the seeding.
+More complicated migrations other than just adding tables (advancement of an O/R) requires use of a migration definition and this follows a specific format defined below in the "Migrations" section.
+SQL will be provided as output, it is up to you to execute the queries.
+It is recommended you read the output before running it.

 ## Syntax

 HData is this special format that lets me define basic data structures using a simple syntax.
 The general syntax is: